 Usage

-This command allows you to execute a Drush command on:
+This command allows you to execute a Drush or a shell command command on:

 - A pre-defined site group.

-- A custom list of sites (coming soon).
+- A list of sites matching a certain filter.

 # Equivalent to running the following Drush commands.